Information for Parents

 Take inventory of your knowledge.
 What and how did you first learn about sexuality and sexual health when you were young?
 What worked for you?
 What did not?
 While your child’s experience will be their own, it can be helpful to reflect on your own learning.
 If there are topics you feel you don’t know enough about, explore the resources and links on this page; you will find evidence-informed, non-judgmental facts about likely any question you have.

 Encourage your child(ren)s self-confidence and decision-making skills.
-Give youth the chance to make decisions for themselves in all areas of their lives so that they have experience to build on when they make decisions surrounding sexual readiness.
+Give youth the chance to make decisions for themselves in all areas of their lives so that they have the experience on when they make decisions surrounding sexual readiness.
 Competency and self-awareness are important in all areas of life, and are extremely important here.

 Foster positive feelings about sexuality.
 Do not use scare tactics; rather give them the true facts.
 Encourage young people to be comfortable with their own sexuality: we are sexual beings from the day we are born.